The internet is a vast place, beautiful and terrible.

 Most therapists I interact with have the hope that teletherapy is a lasting factor:

 It is more accessible than traditional personal therapy, both in making appointments and for clients who have difficulty getting there.
 As a result, treatment can become more affordable by removing the need to rent out a full-time office space.
 That office space can be astronomically expensive.
 And nobody is losing a lot of time in traffic (jam).
 That makes unconditionally positive acceptance more reachable for more people.

 Still, some aspects of therapy can be challenging when performed through a screen.
 For example, in exercises and somatic therapy, generally, you have less visibility into each other’s body language.

 On the other hand, you can use video for instructions to view what’s happening from different positions.
-However, to help someone on their way with self-healing is not so bad.
+However, helping someone on their way to self-healing is not so bad.

 But as with everything, there is also a complicated side of mental health as it unfolds on the internet.